The Ultimate SpaceX Pre-IPO Play: Get in Before the Big Launch

 It’s building a massive ecosystem through Starlink, AI integration, and orbital infrastructure.

-As of April 2, SpaceX exposure in XOVR had grown to more than 40% of the portfolio.
+Notably, SpaceX exposure inside XOVR has now grown to just over 20% of the portfolio.

 Recommendation: Buy the ERShares Private-Public Crossover ETF (Nasdaq: XOVR) at market.